When you’re preparing for an interview, working out what you’re going to say is key.

 Be wary of using terms that you cannot back up

-It’s important to sell yourself and your strengths in an interview, so prepare stories to back up your claims.
+It’s important to sell yourself and your strengths in an interview, so prepare to back up your claims.
 “It shouldn’t be up to the interview panel to draw these examples out of you,” Lambart says.

 - Resilient/motivated by a challenge

-What are some examples of challenges that you have overcome in the past?
+What are some examples of challenges you have overcome in the past?
 “Describe what the challenge was and why it was difficult, and then describe in detail what you did to overcome this hurdle,” Lambart says.

 How did you prepare?
 Did you need to develop new skills?
 Who did you ask for help?
 How did you stay positive and focused on the end goal?
-It’s important to ‘unpack’ any claims that you’re resilient so that it’s meaningful in an interview setting.
+It’s important to ‘unpack’ any claims that you’re resilient so it’s meaningful in an interview setting.

 - Team player